hanschen/vim-ipython-cell/README.md

 Because I feel more comfortable with Python and don't have the motivation to learn Vimscript for this plugin.
-If someone implements a pure Vimscript version, I would be happy to merge it.
+If someone implements a pure Vimscript version, I would be happy to consider to merge it.

 Related plugins